-"I have people that say you know, I set up so and so when we came to the movie theater, our first date was here together," said Kirk.
+"I have people that say, 'you know, I set up so and so when we came to the movie theater, our first date was here together,'" Kirk said.

-But Kirk, who has worked just about every job in the business will soon play his last picture, and the credits will role on his career.
+But Kirk, who has worked just about every job in the business, will soon play his last picture, and the credits will roll on his career.

 The building owner, Jeff Price, says he has spoken to a handful of prospective buyers, and wants to work with the new owners to keep the theater alive.
 As for Kirk, he is working on his next act.

-"I'm used to coming here every day for 30 years, and I'm going to have to take a couple of weeks to figure out a new routine," he replied.
+"I'm used to coming here every day for 30 years, and I'm going to have to take a couple of weeks to figure out a new routine," he said.

 But as the curtain closes on his career, he is backing the Caldwells, and anyone else who would like to preserve the silver screen at the Radford Theater.